Pele Sightings: Hawaiian Goddess

-If you are someone that is having bad luck since taking an item from Pele, a great service and ceremony are provided to return the items to their rightful home. — Check out Lava Rock Return to Hawaii and see the photos & stories of previously returned items.
+If you are someone who is having bad luck after realizing you have something of Pele’s, a great service and ceremony are provided to return the items to their rightful home.
+Check out Lava Rock Return to Hawaii and see the photos & stories of previously returned items.

 Pele ~ by Warren Rapozo